Ayms/node-Tor/README.md

 The full code up to phase 3 is the current status of this repo and is now open source and provided in clear

-Phase 4 implements the ``Duplex Object`` and evented pipes method, please see below and the [docs](https://github.com/Ayms/node-Tor/tree/master/docs/README.md), it has been developped but remains experimental and not fully tested it's not part of this repo
+Phase 4 will implement the ``Duplex Object`` and evented pipes method, please see below and the [docs](https://github.com/Ayms/node-Tor/tree/master/docs/README.md), the main concepts have been  developped but not the split of the ``request`` object, it's not part of this repo

 Phase 5 goes along with phase 4 in order to implement elliptic crypto, the Tor protocol v3 features and WebRTC so browsers can perform the Onion Proxy and Onion Router functions as p2p peers, this will be compatible with [Snowflake](https://snowflake.torproject.org/) but is much more ambitious since browsers and nodes are really behaving like Tor protocol nodes on top of WebRTC not only relaying WebRTC messages